Stocks fall sharply as Target's woes renew inflation fears

 The broad sell-off erased gains from a solid rally a day earlier, the latest volatile day-to-day swing for stocks in recent weeks amid a deepening market slump.

-The S&P 500 fell 3.8% as of 1:53 p.m.
+The S&P 500 fell 4% as of 3:16 p.m.
 Eastern.
-The benchmark index is now down 18% from the record high it reached at the beginning of the year.
+The benchmark index is now down more than 18% from the record high it reached at the beginning of the year.
 That's shy of the 20% decline that's considered a bear market.

 Retailers were among the biggest decliners after Target plunged following a grim quarterly earnings report.

-The retailer lost a quarter of its value after reporting earnings that fell far short of analysts' forecasts, while citing higher costs.
-Target said its operating margin for the first quarter was 5.3%.
+Target lost a quarter of its value after reporting earnings that fell far short of analysts' forecasts.
+In a sign of the impact of inflation, particularly on shipping costs, Target said its operating margin for the first quarter was 5.3%.
 It had been expecting 8% or higher.
+The company also said consumers returned to more normal spending habits, switching away from TVs and appliances and buying more toys and travel-related items.

 The weak reports stoked concerns that persistently rising inflation is putting a tighter squeeze on a wide range of businesses and could cut deeper into their profits.